Laurakarangwa/Regression_Analysis_Summative/README.md

 # Medical Insurance Charges Prediction System

-## Description
+## Description of mission and Problem

-This project predicts medical insurance charges using machine learning based on user information such as age, BMI, number of children, smoking status, sex, and region.
-Three regression models were evaluated—Linear Regression, Decision Tree Regression, and Random Forest Regression.
-The Random Forest model achieved the best performance and was deployed as a FastAPI service, then integrated into a Flutter mobile application for real-time predictions.
+This project aims to predict medical insurance charges using machine learning based on demographic and health-related information.
+It addresses the problem of estimating insurance costs accurately to support informed decision-making.
+Three regression models were evaluated, and the best-performing model was deployed through a FastAPI API and integrated into a Flutter mobile application.

 ---